Posted on 30 Aug 21byClea Badion

 Success stories can remind your team why customer support is essential to the company’s business goals and how they’re an integral part of the bigger picture, increasing their job satisfaction.

 Customer support teams play an important part in a firm’s success: Unhappy customers can translate to lost business.
-Managing your customer service employees with thought and care means not only reducing turnover but improving the company’s bottom line.
+Hiring the right customer service employees and then managing them with thought and care means not only reducing turnover but improving the company’s bottom line.